RBrock94/TreeBumblebee_Bottleneck/DiploidMaleAnalysis/README.md

 * R (https://www.r-project.org/)
 * Cervus software (http://www.fieldgenetics.com/pages/home.jsp).

-Microsatellite genotyping data for all sampled males is uploaded in both plain text format (for manipulation with R) and in an Excel format.
+Microsatellite genotyping data for all sampled males is uploaded in both plain text format (for manipulation with R) and in a _.csv_ format.
 Relevant information for each dataset is provided in Word format (files ending in _README.docx_).

 The R markdown script requires the following files from this repository: _Raw_male_typing_matrix.txt_ and _Consensus_male_genotypes.txt_.